ministryofjustice/moj-design-system/app/views/components/banner/README.md

   height: 175
 }) }}

-### Research on this component
+## Research on this component

-This component has been used successfully in the following services:

-- Judicial case manager (Her Majesty’s Courts and Tribunals Service)
-- Professional case manager (Her Majesty’s Courts and Tribunals Service)
+This component is marked as experimental because more research is needed on this component.

 ## Contribute to this component